SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 Because downcasting can fail,
 the type cast operator comes in two different forms.
 The optional form, ``as?``, returns an optional value of the type you are trying to downcast to.
-The forced form, ``as``, attempts the downcast and force-unwraps the result as a single compound action.
+The forced form, ``as!``, attempts the downcast and force-unwraps the result as a single compound action.

 Use the optional form of the type cast operator (``as?``)